-EDUCATIONAL FINANCIAL ASSISTANCE TO THE NEEDY : One of the main objective of the Trust is to provide financial assistance to the needy underprivileged to enable them to pursue and complete their studies.
+EDUCATIONAL FINANCIAL ASSISTANCE TO THE NEEDY : One of the main objectives of the Trust is to provide financial assistance to the needy underprivileged students to enable them to pursue and complete their studies.
 With a basic education, these students can gain the skills and knowledge necessary to become self-sufficient.
 We invite you to join us in this mission by contributing to our efforts in whatever way you can.
 Together, we can make a meaningful difference in the lives of these deserving students.

 https://www.facebook.com/radhakrishnan.ramaswami.5/media_set?set=a.2310074452407954&type=3 ( Album with all photographs of the 6th Annual Educational Financial Assistance Award Function).

 https://youtu.be/om1vJjNYLtw …A short film on the 5th Annual Educational Financial Assistance Award Function.

 This academic year (2022-2023) the number of needy students we will need to financially support will be close to 300 requiring funds of more than 25 lakhs.